leque/Gauche-process-notation/README.md

 Runs a subprocess, redirects its output file descriptor `fds` ... to temporary files, and returns multiple-values: the exit status of the subprocess and input ports on the temporary files.
-Returns immediately after forking subprocess.
+Returns when the subprocess exits.

 ### Syntax: && (% pf redirects ...) ...
 ### Syntax: || (% pf redirects ...) ...